2015 Copa Libertadores Femenina

 The 2015 Copa Libertadores Femenina was the 7th edition of the Copa Libertadores Femenina, South America's premier women's club football tournament organized by CONMEBOL.
-The tournament was held in the city of Medellín, Colombia, from 28 October to 8 November 2015.
-It was the first time the tournament is hosted outside Brazil.
+The tournament was held in Colombia, from 28 October to 8 November 2015.
+It was the first time the tournament was hosted outside Brazil.

 The final was won by Ferroviária 3–1 over Colo-Colo the sixth time a Brazilian team has won the title.

 Teams

 The competition was contested by 12 teams: the title holder, the champion club from each of the ten CONMEBOL member associations, and one additional team from the host association Colombia.